 Benefits of being an Honors Scholar

 Hampden-Sydney Honors Scholars receive special designations during convocation and graduation.
-Honors Scholars are eligible for additional benefits:
+It is not a scholarship program, but Honors Scholars are eligible for additional benefits:

 - housing option for a small number of upperclassman Honors Scholars who wish to live together in a special academic environment